 Shouting or punishing your dog isn’t an effective way to change their behavior.

 It’s more likely to instill fear or provoke a bite response.

 In addition to this, letting yourself get angry about the situation may affect your relationship with your pet.

-Instead, focus on rewarding good behavior and teaching your dog how to behave appropriately.
+Instead, focusing on rewarding good behavior and teaching your dog how to behave appropriately shares Dog Trust.